 4. Social enterprise not telling the whole story

-Organizations that have incomplete data, rely on output data, or rely on qualitative data, are not conveying the full impact of their work.
+Organizations that have incomplete data rely on output data, or rely on qualitative data, and are not conveying the full impact of their work.
 These organizations are also not understanding their full relationship with the stakeholders they serve.

 Externally, organizations with effective IMM can create strong public-facing communication.
-Using data that is compelling and convincing is a huge advantage to explain the social, economic, and environmental impact of your work.
+Using compelling and convincing data is a huge advantage in explaining your work's social, economic, and environmental impact.

 5. Social enterprise overspending on technology solutions

-Social enterprises often struggle with a number of challenges when trying to interpret data from multiple sources.
+Social enterprises often struggle with several challenges when trying to interpret data from multiple sources.
 They deal with challenges such as: